 Natalie Young, PharmD, the Director of Realo Veterinary Pharmacy, is a graduate of the University of North Carolina at Chapel Hill’s Eshelman School of Pharmacy.
 Natalie’s route into veterinary pharmacy was the result of a number of unique opportunities that helped her develop a credible pharmaceutical extension to local veterinary clinics.
 Pursuing her passion to improve the care of veterinary patients in community pharmacies, Natalie was mentored by some of the country’s best veterinary professionals and independent pharmacy thought leaders.

 Throughout the years, Natalie has led many veterinary-based initiatives, including building one of the first online veterinary toxicology resources available to the public and overseeing the numerous research studies and publications.
 After receiving her doctorate, Natalie went on to become a Fellow for Hardy-White Pharmacies (Hayes Barton/Falls River Pharmacy) and Visiting Scholar at North Carolina State University’s College of Veterinary Medicine.
-She is a Fellow of the American College of Veterinary Pharmacists, an associate member of the Society of Veterinary Hospital Pharmacists and actively involved with the North Carolina Veterinary Medical Association.
+She is the Vice President of the American College of Veterinary Pharmacists, an associate member of the Society of Veterinary Hospital Pharmacists and actively involved with the North Carolina Veterinary Medical Association.